 9. VISAS :

-Visas to Tanzania can be obtained from all entry points; airports, borders and port harbor.
+Visas to Tanzania can be obtained online or on arrival from all entry points; airports, borders and port harbor.
 Currently the Tanzania visa costs some USD 50 per person, and American passport holders pay USD 100 per person.

 By far Tanzania is a safe haven for travelers but it is important to be vigilant.
 Avoid walking at night in the streets unescorted and do not reveal so much jewellery.
 If you must carry your valuables please deposit them at the Hotels/and lodges.